-What is the Total Addressable Market (TAM)?
+Total Addressable Market Definition

 The Total Addressable Market (TAM), also referred to as Total Available Market, refers to the overall revenue opportunity available for any product or service if it obtains a 100% market share.

 Determining a product or service’s TAM is not a revenue projection.
 It is merely a way for companies to understand the size of the market currently.

-Total Addressable Market is an important concept for startups and existing businesses.
+Total Addressable Market is an essential concept for startups and existing businesses.
 The estimates such as effort and funding allow them to prioritize specific requirements, customer insights, and business opportunities.

-Benefits of knowing Total Addressable Market
+Benefits of Knowing Total Addressable Market

-The total addressable market helps to break down these numbers to much easier, manageable levels while simultaneously providing a clear understanding of the gains that could potentially come in the future.
+The total addressable market helps break down these numbers at much easier, manageable levels while simultaneously providing a clear understanding of the gains that could potentially come in the future.

 Calculating the Total Addressable Market for a product or service also helps determine its validity and sheds light on the reality of the new venture.

 There are mainly three methods used to calculate the Total Addressable Market.
 They are: